tom-james-watson/Emote/README.md

 * 🍾 Built as a popup: quick invocation, and disappears when not needed, does not stay as a standalone window
 * 🫠 Provide a large and up-to-date list of emojis retrieved from [openmoji.org](https://openmoji.org/)
-* 🏛️ Shows the last used emojis by default
+* 🧠 Shows the last used emojis by default
 * 🔎 Search text box automatically focused and ready to type when invoked
-* ⌨️ Can use shortcuts to navigates and select the emoji(s)
+* ⌨️ Can use shortcuts to navigates and select emojis
-* ✒️ Selected emoji automatically pasted to your currently focused app (X11 only)
+* ✒️ Selected emoji automatically pasted to your currently focused app (on X11 only)

+ℹ️ Note:

+- ⚡️ Emote [shows up faster](https://github.com/tom-james-watson/Emote/issues/54) when invoked using the built-in keyboard shortcut (`Ctrl+Alt+E` by default), than when using a manually registered keyboard shortcut.
-ℹ️ Note - Emote under Wayland cannot automatically paste the emoji into other apps and also requires manual registering of a global keyboard shortcut - [Hotkey In Wayland](https://github.com/tom-james-watson/Emote/wiki/Hotkey-In-Wayland).
+- 🪟 Emote under Wayland cannot automatically paste the emoji into other apps, and also requires manual registering of a global keyboard shortcut - [Hotkey In Wayland](https://github.com/tom-james-watson/Emote/wiki/Hotkey-In-Wayland).
 This is due to intentional restrictions in the design of Wayland itself.

 <p align="center">
   <img width="500" src="https://raw.githubusercontent.com/tom-james-watson/Emote/master/images/screenshot.png">
 </p>

-## Installation
+## 📥️ Installation

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/emote)